 As for the Deep Matte paper, the DreamLabo uses a specific paper designed especially for the printer.
 According to canon.com, the single-sided media features a smooth and glossless texture that accentuates the vivid shades, contrasting colors and high-quality image of the Dreamlabo 5000 printer’s superb output.

 In general a Deep Matte finish is the softest, most muted finish one can hope to achieve.
-But don’t let that fool you, as it provides stunning true, pure shades and rich colors that maintain their integrity, yet, simply appear warmly and invitingly compared to glossier variants.
+But don’t let that fool you.
+This Deep Matte paper provides stunningly true, pure shades and rich colors that maintain their integrity while appearing warmly and invitingly compared to glossier variants.

 Yet, due to its soft nature and toned-down finish; Deep Matte is ideal for the more soft, sensitive, intimate shoots.
-Moreover, it is often the finish of choice for artistic photographers as the finish leaves a natural, gloss-less, vintage impression.
+It's often the finish of choice for artistic photographers as the finish leaves a natural, gloss-less, vintage impression.

 No matter what paper choice you choose, with nPhoto and our photo albums you are sure to get vivid prints with details that are impressive and begging to be displayed.

-Be sure to check back next week as I compare the paper options in our Dreambook 4K and Photobook PRO.
+Be sure to also check out the comparison of papers in our ultra-high quality photo book, our DreamBook 4K found here, in the paper options in our Dreambook 4K and Photobook PRO.